Javascript is not enabled.

 “You got to go wherever the fish are,” Jamin says.
 “Wherever people start flooding to, that’s where you’ll go.”

-This story, originally published March 24, 2023, has been updated with information on President Biden signing a bill banning TikTok into law and other developments.
+This story, originally published March 24, 2023, has been updated with information on President Biden signing a bill banning TikTok into law as well as TikTok’s suit to block that law.

 Join AARP to Continue